XiaomanZhang91/SAS_mini_projects/README.md

 * `data/`: Includes raw data from case report forms(CRF).
 * `output/`: Generated reports in PDF, showing the structure of the original dataset and the generated demographics table.

-## Future Projects

-* **Survival Analysis:**  This project will feature SAS macros for survival analysis, including Kaplan-Meier curves and Cox proportional hazards models.
-* **Longitudinal Data Analysis:** This project will showcase SAS code for analyzing longitudinal data using techniques like mixed models and generalized estimating equations (GEEs).

 **Stay tuned for updates!**